-Adjusting the Volume for Zone 2
+Adjusting the Volume for Zones

 - Operating on the remote controller

-- 1 Press ZONE2.
+- 1 press ZONE repeatedly.

 - 2 Use VOL △/▼ to adjust the volume.

 - Operating on the AV receiver

-- 1 Press ZONE 2 (the Z2 indicator on the display flash).
+- 1 Press ZONE 2 or ZONE 3 (the Z2/3 indicator on the display flash).

 - 2 Use MASTER VOLUME control within 8 seconds to adjust the volume.

-If your Zone 2 speakers are connected to a receiver or integrated amp in Zone 2, use its volume control to adjust the volume.
+If your Zone 2/3 speakers are connected to a receiver or integrated amp in Zone 2/3, use its volume control to adjust the volume.

-Operating on the remote controller
+Muting Zones

-1 Press ZONE2 followed by MUTING.
+- Operating on the remote controller - 1 Press ZONE repeatedly, and then press MUTING.

-• To unmute, press ZONE2 followed by MUTING again.
+To unmute, press ZONE followed by MUTING again.
+Zones can also be unmuted by adjusting the volume.